Entry of the Theotokos into the Temple Church, Bistrița: History

 The earliest mention of Franciscans in the town dates to 1268, when the area was part of the Kingdom of Hungary.
 Around that time, the order built a church and monastery dedicated to the Virgin Mary.
 The choir was begun in the mid-13th century, while the western facade was finished last, around 1270.
 Around 1444, the damage caused by attacks in 1438 during the Ottoman–Hungarian wars was repaired.
 Around 1520, the wooden ceiling was replaced by a Gothic vault.
 The current buttresses were built to support the vault.
 Several years later, the transition from Gothic to Renaissance was in motion, as seen from stones surviving into the 20th century.
 In the same period, the church was painted in fresco, fragments of which also lasted until the 20th century.
 Among the figures depicted were Saint George, the Archangel Michael, Saint Emeric of Hungary, Saint Ladislaus and presumably a donor.

 Under pressure from the Protestant Reformation, the Franciscans left the town between 1540 and 1542.
 The church then became Lutheran, while the town took over the monastery buildings.
 In 1724, as part of the Counter-Reformation led by the Holy Roman Empire, the Franciscans regained the church.
 By 1788, it was a Catholic parish church.
 During the 18th century, Baroque features were added.
 The ceiling was replaced around 1772 and stairs were built into the western facade.
 The choir was heightened and given windows, as well as a Baroque altar dedicated to the Holy Trinity.
 A Baroque cornice was placed all along the facades.
 A triangular pediment was added to the western facade, as well as a bulb-shaped belfry.
 The sundial dates to the same period.
 Other repairs date to 1847, when the first western portico was likely built.

 In 1893, the unused property was purchased by the Romanian Greek-Catholic Church.
-The monastery was demolished in 1909, at which point the frescoes were discovered.
-The 1760 organ was probably removed around the same period.
+Some parts of the monastery were restored in 1909, at which point the frescoes were discovered.
+The 1760 organ was probably removed around the same period at the beginning of 20th century.
 The western portico acquired its current Gothic Revival appearance in the interwar period.
 In 1948, when the new communist regime banned the Greek-Catholic Church, the building was transferred to the Orthodox Church.
 Subsequently, the Baroque altar was replaced by an iconostasis.
 The neo-Byzantine murals date to 1978–1980.